CS:GO Best Gear Guide

 What's the best headset for CS:GO?

-High quality headphones combined with an external mic is probably the best audio solution, but this can be quite cumbersome and tedious because you have to worry about twice the amount of cables.
+High quality headphones combined with an external microphone are probably the best audio solution.
+Assembling this, however, can be quite cumbersome and tedious at times.
+Mostly because you have to worry about twice the amount of cables.
 Most players therefore opt to use a headset (as in a combo solution of headphones and a microphone).
 It’s much easier to take with you on the road and for gaming purposes the quality of your microphone isn’t all that important anyway.
-Lots of players are just looking for a comfortable headset with nice sound quality.
+Lots of players are just looking for a comfortable headset with clear and precise sound quality.

 Best Headset for CS GO: HyperX Cloud II